obanby/Kubernetes-cheatsheet/README.md

 `kubectl config current-context`

+To create a deployment from a file

+`kubectl create -f <file-name>`

+To create objects from folders

+`kubectl create -f <folder-path>`

+To make changes to a deployment/services within a file

+`kubectl apply -f <file-name>`

+To create an object from a url

+`kubectl apply -f <url>`

 Running a particular image on a cluster

 `kubectl run hello-minkube --image=gcr.io/google_containers/echoserver:1.4 --port=8080`

+To view deployments with more info

+`kubectl get deployments -o wide`

+To check all the name spaces

+`kubect get namespaces`

+N.B (Default name space is used by default! also k8s uses kube-system & kube-public behind the scenes so don't deploy there)

+To run kubectl commands aganinst any other name space but the default

+`kubectl <command> -n <name-space>`

+To get objects in all name spaces

+`kubectl <command> --all-namespaces`

+To sort your objects while inspecting

+`kubectl get <object> --sort-by=<query! ex: .metadata.name>`

+To watch an object in k8s

+`kubectl get <object> -w`

 Expose this port to the host